el-grudge/bank-marketing/README.md

 - [ ] trouble shoot no database root error in postgres docker (delete all other dockers, re-add one-by-one see which one causes error)
 - [x] rename transformer load to promote
 - [x] clean data folders - make sure there is always 1 file only in data/test called dataset_1.csv
+- [ ] figure out how to reference saved prediction so that you can link it to best model

 ## Evaluation Criteria